MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-adaptive-protection.md

 | Two new DLP policies | [Adaptive Protection policy for Endpoint DLP](/microsoft-365/compliance/dlp-adaptive-protection#policy-values-for-devices-dlp-policy) <br><br> - Elevated risk level rule: Blocked <br> - Moderate/Minor risk level rule: Audit <br> - Policy starts in test mode (audit only) <br><br> [Adaptive Protection policy for Teams and Exchange DLP](/microsoft-365/compliance/dlp-adaptive-protection#policy-values-for-teams-and-exchange-online-dlp-policy) <br><br> - Elevated risk level rule: Blocked <br> - Moderate/Minor risk level rules: Audit <br> - Policy starts in test mode (audit only) |
 |||

-Once the quick setup process is started, it may take up to 72 hours before the associated insider risk management and DLP policies are created and you can expect to see Adaptive Protection risk levels and DLP actions applied to applicable user activities.
+Once the quick setup process is started, it may take up to 72 hours before analytics are completed, the associated insider risk management and DLP policies are created, and you can expect to see Adaptive Protection risk levels and DLP actions applied to applicable user activities.
 Administrators will receive a notification email once the quick setup process is completed.

 ### Custom setup